dewarim/cinnamon4/docs/api.md

 ---

 # /api/osd/setContent
 Set an OSD's content.
-Requires a multipart-mime request, with part "setContentRequest" and part "file".
+Requires a multipart-mime request, with part "cinnamonRequest" and part "file".

 ## Request